| -------------

 websites

-on that computer share
+on that server share the

 costs - making it cheaper for everyone.